Wilhelmine Assmann 1908-09

 An earlier report in November 1908 from the publication Annals of Psychical Science contradicts the speed in which Assmann completes her work and states “Experts have certified that these pastels are of refined execution which has not up to now been equalled, and that some of them exhibit great patience.
 Madame Assmann admits having worked for as much as fifty hours on a single drawing, and artists estimate that this is no exaggeration.
 Her work thus differs from that of other mediumistic painters, which is generally executed with great rapidity.
 It is also interesting to note that this medium is not able to work upon these pastels whenever and as often as she desires : she must feel the impulse, and this inspiration comes to her at moments when she is least expecting it, very frequently at night.
 Whenever it comes she must obey it.”

 Today, the whereabouts of Assmann’s pastel spirit drawings are mostly unaccounted for and await rediscovery except for a small collection that was recently discovered by Annegret Kubiak in Assmann’s home town of Halle.
-My thanks to Annegret for sharing her research and confirming the birth and death dates of this artist.
+My thanks to Annegret for sharing her research of this artist.
+With thanks also to Dr. Elmar Gruber for discovering the birth and probable death date for Assmann, as well as her marriage to merchant Wilhelm Assmann who died in 1927 in Berlin where they had lived since 1911.

 Mediumistic artist Wilhelmine Assmann was just one of several artists working at the turn of the century in Europe.
 See our Artists page for others like her such as Heinrich Nusslein, Frieda Gentes, Madge Gill and Karel Lissa.